choldgraf/textbook/_chapters/14/6/Choosing_a_Sample_Size.md

 ---
-interact_link: notebooks/14/6/Choosing_a_Sample_Size.ipynb
+interact_link: chapters/14/6/Choosing_a_Sample_Size.ipynb
-title: '14.6 Choosing a Sample Size'
+title: 'Choosing a Sample Size'
-permalink: 'chapters/14/6/Choosing_a_Sample_Size'
+permalink: '/chapters/14/6/Choosing_a_Sample_Size'
-previouschapter:
+prev_page:
-  url: chapters/14/5/Variability_of_the_Sample_Mean
+  url: /chapters/14/5/Variability_of_the_Sample_Mean
-  title: '14.5 The Variability of the Sample Mean'
+  title: 'The Variability of the Sample Mean'
-nextchapter:
+next_page:
-  url: chapters/15/Prediction
+  url: /chapters/15/Prediction
-  title: '15.
-Prediction'
+  title: 'Prediction'
-redirect_from:
-  - 'chapters/14/6/choosing-a-sample-size'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Choosing a Sample Size